 Option 1: Keep the original paragraph and add the same paragraph from 26.5.2.2.2 (REVme D3.0 P3862L54)

 P635L134

-An EHT beamformee that transmits EHT compressed beamforming feedback shall include neither the EHT compressed beamforming report information nor the EHT MU exclusive beamforming report information if the transmission duration of the PPDU carrying the EHT compressed beamforming report information and any EHT MU exclusive beamforming report information would exceed the maximum PPDU duration (see Table 9-34 (Maximum data unit sizes (in octets) and durations (in microseconds))).
+An EHT beamformee that transmits EHT compressed beamforming feedback shall include neither the EHT (#17074) Compressed Beamforming Report information nor the EHT MU Exclusive Beamforming Report information if the transmission duration of the PPDU carrying the EHT Compressed Beamforming Report information and any EHT MU Exclusive Beamforming Report information would exceed the maximum PPDU duration (see Table 9-34 (Maximum data unit sizes (in octets) and durations (in microseconds))).

+(#15580) An AP that sends a BFRP Trigger frame shall allocate sufficient resources for the EHT TB PPDU response for each beamformee to include all the solicited feedback, including feedback that is segmented and including an HT Control field in each frame.

 Option 2: Remove the original paragraph and add the paragraph from 26.5.2.2.2 (REVme D3.0 P3862L54) with specifying the constraint, i.e., include all the solicited feedback without exceeding the maximum PPDU Duration (see Table 9-34 (Maximum data unit sizes (in octets) and durations (in microseconds)))

+P635L34

-P635L34An EHT beamformee that transmits EHT compressed beamforming feedback shall include neither the EHT compressed beamforming report information nor the EHT MU exclusive beamforming report information if the transmission duration of the PPDU carrying the EHT compressed beamforming report information and any EHT MU exclusive beamforming report information would exceed the maximum PPDU duration (see Table 9-34 (Maximum data unit sizes (in octets) and durations (in microseconds))).
+(#15580) An AP that sends a BFRP Trigger frame shall allocate sufficient resources for the EHT TB PPDU response for each beamformee to include all the solicited feedback without exceeding the maximum PPDU duration (see Table 9-34 (Maximum data unit sizes (in octets) and durations (in microseconds))), including feedback that is segmented and including an HT Control field in each frame.

 SP: Which option do you prefer as the resolutions of CID 15580 and CID 17074